Piano Trio (Clara Schumann): Structure

-Detail

 Movement 1

 The overall key of this movement is G Minor, with a lot of modulation both to closer and more distant keys.
 The structure of the movement is Sonata form (made up of the Exposition, Development, and Recapitulation), with a Codetta and then a Coda.
 It is in Allegro moderato.
 It relies on energy and chromaticism to attract the audience.
 Throughout the movement, each instrument has its own soloist moment on top of an exceptional balance between three instruments.
 This balance makes it clear that Clara had a great understanding of writing for these three instruments although she was a pianist.

 Movement 2

 The 2nd movement consists of three sections; Scherzo, Trio, and Scherzo.
 The Scherzo is in B-flat major, the same key as the relative major of the first movement, and it instructed to be played in the "Tempo di minuetto" which means slow, graceful and playful.
 The melody is often played by the violin, while the cello accompanies the melody through pizzicato as the piano plays chords.
 These contrasts between the cello and piano successfully create the mood of the "Tempo di minuetto".
 After Scherzo, a contrasting section, Trio, appears.
 It is in E-flat major and is more lyrical than Scherzo.
 However, the overall mood of the piece is still playful.
 At last, it goes back to Scherzo to finish the movement.